New Mexico Architecture Continuing Education Requirements

-The New Mexico Board of Examiners for Architects requires New Mexico-registered architects to complete 24 hours of continuing education every two years.
+The New Mexico Board of Examiners for Architects requires New Mexico-registered architects to complete 12 hours of continuing education per year for a total of 24 hours biennially.

 - Acceptable Coursework: The New Mexico Board does NOT pre-approve courses or providers.
 It is the registrant's responsibility to determine if an activity meets the Board's criteria as summarized in this post and - most importantly - as detailed on Board's website.